How much money is enough to be happy? (Are you making enough!)

 The 25x times rule.
 This number helps you identify how much you might need across your accounts to be financially independent or retire.
 Let’s say you spend £40k per year so you would need a nest egg of around £1million. £40k x 25 = £1million.
 And then you withdraw 4% each year forever(ish).

-You can figure out your financial independence number by figuring out what you spend a year and X by 25.
+You can determine your financial independence number by determining what you spend a year and X by 25.
 You may also see that the less money you spend, the less money you need to amass to be financially independent.

 Therefore, it’s crucial knowing how much you spend.
-Without this, you may never know how much is enough, just that you keep wanting more.
+You may never know how much is enough without this, just that you keep wanting more.

 And more and more means you might have to work for money forever.
 I’m not anti-work; I’m anti-work for money forever because you must.
 Surely there will come a time when you can’t or don’t want to work for money anymore!